ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 Points to make from this are:

-* In all cases the "basic" and "percentile" methods perform similarly, with neither of the two consistently outperforming the other
+* In all cases the "basic" and "percentile" methods perform similarly, with neither of the two consistently outperforming the other for the two symmetrical distributions, but percentile performing slightly better for the two asymmetrical distributions.
 * For the two symmetrical distributions - uniform and normal - the coverage at small sample sizes isn't bad.
 Even with only 50 observations in the sample, more than 90% of the confidence intervals contain the true value, and the sample size doesn't need to be much larger than that before it gets up to the desired 95%.
-* In fact, for the two symmetrical distributions the confidence intervals at larger sample sizes consistently over-perform, which suggests that narrower confidence intervals could be reported and still contain the true value 95% of the time.
-* In contrast, for the non-symmetrical, right-skewed log-normal data and the mixture distribution, the success rate of 95% confidence intervals actually containing the true value is relatively low until the sample size is many thousands; although perform better than the real-world income data used earlier.
+* In contrast, for the non-symmetrical, right-skewed log-normal data and the mixture distribution, the success rate of 95% confidence intervals actually containing the true value is relatively low until the sample size is many thousands, and it never reaches (with the sample sizes tested) the desired 95% rate.

 Mixed or "contaminated" distributions are known to cause problems for statistical inference (although I don't like the word "contaminated" as too value-laden - as though it is the data's fault it doesn't live up to twentieth century simplifying assumptions!).
 The bootstrap was part of the late twentieth century revolution in applied statistical methods to help address those and other problems, but the observations in this post confirm that it doesn't magically make them go away.